kimwalisch/primecount/README.md

 Backup options:

-  -b, --backup <FILENAME>   Set the backup filename.
+  -b, --backup=FILENAME     Set the backup filename.
 The default backup
                             filename is primecount.backup.

   -r, --resume[=FILENAME]   Resume the last computation from the